 - It takes too long to resolve issues, putting SLA compliance at risk

-Promise of AIOps
+The Promise of AIOps

-- Event noise reduction.
-In today’s increasingly complex, dynamic, and interrelated environments, far too many teams are being overwhelmed by massive volumes of events.
-This leads to drudgery, inefficiency, and excessive risk of critical alerts being missed.
-With an AIOps approach, teams can apply machine learning to historical and real-time data to identify patterns and suppress events that fall within bands of normalcy.
-This enables massive reductions in event noise, while better ensuring the most critical alarms are addressed most quickly and effectively.
+- Event noise reduction:In today’s increasingly complex, dynamic, and interrelated environments, far too many teams are being overwhelmed by massive volumes of events.
+This leads to inefficiency and excessive risk of critical alerts being missed.
+With an AIOps approach, Operations teams can apply machine learning to historical and real-time data to identify patterns and suppress events that fall within bands of normalcy.
+This enables significant reductions in event noise, which helps ensure that critical alarms are addressed quickly and effectively.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.